-Summer is almost here!
+Summer is here!
 While I typically stick to the traditional “summer doesn’t start until June 21”, it’s fun to start planning summer stuff early.
 So to kick off June, here’s a summer bucket list for kids and free printable.

 This summer is looking like it will be much easier on families than last year’s pandemic summer.
 So more of a hybrid pre-2020 summer and pandemic life summer.
 Still some social distancing, more travel, fewer events, but still lots of fun.
 I’m hopeful!
 Let’s get outside!
 And as every year, summer will fly by and we’ll feel like we’re running out time to experience all our summer favorites.
 So here’s an updated and kid-friendly summer bucket list and free download to print out.
 This can be extra nice if your kiddos are home from preschool in the summer, to give your days some structure, or at least activity ideas.

 Summer Bucket List Ideas – Kids and Preschoolers Activities

 - Gardening and harvesting from the garden – this is a great ongoing activity kiddos can help with